What Is Clicker Training For Cats? Does It Work?

 Encouraging A Wanted Behavior

-The most straightforward example of clicker training cats being useful is when you have a behavior you want your cat to do.
-You can reinforce the specific behavior you want and then add a cue on after your cat is reliably doing the behavior.
+The most straightforward example of clicker training cats being useful is when you have a behavior you want your cat to do (regardless of how unusual of a behavior it is).
+You reinforce the specific behavior you want and then add a cue on after your cat is reliably doing the behavior.
 Some examples would be teaching your cat to sit when you say “sit” or high five when you present your hand.

 Stopping An Unwanted Behavior

-If your cat is doing something you don’t like them doing, you can clicker train your cat to do something else instead.
-For example, if your cat runs out the door as soon as you open it, clicker training can be used to teach your cat to go sit somewhere on the other side of the room in response to a cue.
-You can even use the sound of the door opening as the cue.
+• If your cat runs out the door as soon as you open it, teach your cat to go sit somewhere on the other side of the room.
+You can make it automatic by training the sound of the door opening as the cue.

 When Is Clicker Training Not A Great Solution?